Ben-Vollrath/Ben-Vollrath/ReadMe.md

 # 💫 About Me:
-💫 About Me:<br>I am a Business Informatics student at TU Darmstadt.
+💫 About Me:<br>I am a Business Information Technology student at TU Darmstadt.

 ## 🌐 Socials: